Matb85/elevator-simulator/README.md

 ## Import the project in code

-1. import the ElevatorSystem class and craete and instance
+1. import the ElevatorSystem class and create and instance

 ```typescript
 import { ElevatorSystem } from "./src/algorithm";